-The postdoc and student salaries include university overhead.
+The postdoc and students funding includes university overhead.
 Matching funds are available for the postdoc.
-Travel and hardware costs include JLab overhead.
+Travel costs include JLab and USC overhead.
+Hardware costs include JLab overhead.

 The FY11 budget of \$115k was approved as requested.
 Compared with the original proposal, slight adjustments were made for FY11 to the postdoc salary due to additional health insurance costs.
 However, following the advisory committee's recommendations, this was partly offset by reductions in the hardware procurement and travel for that year.
 The changes in the totals for FY12 and FY13 reflect the expanded scope of the proposal.